The Sadli Lecture Series in Economic Policy

 The Institute of Economic and Social Research (LPEM) of the University of Indonesia holds an annual lecture series entitled "The Sadli Lecture Series in Economic Policy" in cooperation with the Indonesia Project.

 The aim of the lecture series is to broaden understanding and stimulate debate among students, academics and policy makers of the key economic policy challenges faced by Indonesia, drawing on the experience of neighbouring countries.

-Following the success of eight consecutive Sadli Lectures from 2007 until 2014, the Institute for Economic and Social Research of the Faculty of Economics, University of Indonesia (LPEM-FEUI) and ANU Indonesia Project, Arndt-Corden Department of Economics, at ANU College of Asia and the Pacific, have again the pleasure in inviting you to
+Following the success of nine consecutive Sadli Lectures from 2007 until 2015, the Institute for Economic and Social Research of the Faculty of Economics, University of Indonesia (LPEM-FEUI) and ANU Indonesia Project, Arndt-Corden Department of Economics, at ANU College of Asia and the Pacific, have again the pleasure in inviting you to